-It's basically a tool that remembers all of your passwords and then allows you to log into sites with a single click (as it's integrated with your browser).
+It's a tool that remembers all of your passwords and then allows you to log in to sites with a single click (as it's integrated with your browser).
 It can even generate unique passwords for you, quickly and easily.
 Like Marty McFly, it's a dreamboat.

 You can even store information like bank numbers, credit cards, top-secret idea, files – they can all be securely locked away in your 1Password vault.
 And your passwords are with you wherever you are because 1Password syncs between every computer and device you own.
 So it's always up to date.
 Simple.

 Create an account with 1Password and start adding all your passwords to your vault.
 Generate fresh and unique ones for every single website, app or service that you use.